entropic-dev/boltzmann/docs/content/concepts/01-handlers.md

 }
 ```

-TKTK
+Because the exported `greeting` function has a `.route` property, Boltzmann
+installs the route into your application.
+Internally, Boltzmann uses the
+powerful [`find-my-way`] router instance.

-This handler will be executed whenever your application receives a request like
+For example, the following handler will be executed whenever your application
-`GET /hello/world` or `GET /hello/mars`.
-The portion of the path that matched
+receives a request like `GET /hello/world` or `GET /hello/mars`.
+The portion of
-`:subject` is available as `context.params.subject`.
+the path that matched `:subject` is available as `context.params.subject`.

 ```javascript
 // handlers.js